-The intercepting library can make use of the original library by explicitly loading it.
+The intercepting library can make use of the original library by loading it explicitly.
 This allows intercepting libraries to act as filters, optionally "passing through" any calls to the original library, or using the original library to implement their own algorithms.

 Creating such an interception library requires engineering the new library to faithfully reproduce the interface of the original.
 It also requires the library to be created in a way that reproduces enough of the functionality of the original library so that applications that use it can function.
-While this is may require a large amount of engineering, it is not too difficult if the library is well documented.
+While this is may require a large amount of engineering, it is straightforward if the library is well documented.